Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Describe the colonoscopy and endoscopy

 The colonoscopy and endoscopy were done by a doctor in the hospital, who then became my subsequent GI doctor.
 We had to do the fabulous prep that everybody talks about.

 I was glad to get them both done.
-I thought if everything is okay, I wouldn’t have to get another colonoscopy for ten years.
+I thought if everything is okay, I wouldn’t have to get another colonoscopy for 10 years.

 Describe the CT scan

 The thing I kept hoping was I wouldn’t have a reaction to the injection, the contrast.
 That was almost occupying my mind.
-“Am I have a reaction?
+“Am I having a reaction?
 Is this one?
-Oh no, I’m okay.”
+No, I’m okay.”
 That kept me occupied.

 You underwent genetic testing

 One of the things about the blood tests is it was important for them to see whether or not this was genetic or acquired.
-It was not genetic, because it was genetic, they would have to treat me differently.
+It was not genetic.
+If it was genetic, they would have to treat me differently.

 This was something at some point in my life, there was damage to my DNA and some of my cells, and they replicated out of control over time.
 That was important information they needed to get.

 I had gene mutations, but they were only in the cells that were cancerous.